tranlenam/Weighted-sum-rate-max-DPC-ZF/README.md

 ## Weighted Sum Rate Maximization for MIMO Broadcast Channels using Dirty Paper Coding and Zero-forcing Methods

-This capsule contains the simulation code for the following paper:
+This repo is cloned from [this CodeOcean capsule](https://codeocean.com/capsule/2244898/tree/v1), which contains the simulation code for the following paper:

 Le-Nam Tran, Markku Juntti, Mats Bengtsson, and Björn Ottersten, "Weighted Sum Rate Maximization for MIMO Broadcast Channels using Dirty Paper Coding and Zero-forcing Methods," IEEE Trans.
 Commun., vol. 61, no. 6, pp. 2362 - 2373, June 2013.